testodoo/technical-training/README.md

 Library, which is the largest in Westeros.

-- **Hint**: To have access to the models in the UI, you can add a menu from the models table in the UI in debug mode (go to Settings/Technical/Models, pick your model and click on Create a Menu).
+- **Hint**: To have access to the models in the UI, you can add a menu from the models table in the UI in developer mode (go to Settings/Technical/Models, pick your model and click on Create a Menu).
 - **Technical Hint**: Do not forget to import the `api`, `models` and `fields` and your different files